-As discussed in the introduction, we have focused on correcting parameters related to GPP because MacBean et al. (in review) found that GPP, and particularly summer monsoon season GPP, is the dominant driver of NEE IAV.
+As discussed in the introduction, we have focused on correcting parameters related to GPP because MacBean et al. (2021) found that GPP, and particularly summer monsoon season GPP, is the dominant driver of NEE IAV.
 We also are obliged to focus on GPP parameters because the number of model parameters is higher for GPP.
 In a follow up study, we are assessing how the number of parameters linked to each different process affects the ability of the optimization to correct for errors in those processes.
 We may find, for example, that the sheer number of parameters related to phenology that are included here results in those parameters being the more important for correcting NEE IAV.
 This then becomes an issue of wider model development because we can only include in the optimization that are in the model.
 Still, the fact that the relatively few “post C uptake” parameters included in the assimilation tests carried out in this study can account for biases in mean annual NEE suggests that the number of parameters linked to each process does not prevent us from identifying which set of parameters (and processes) are mostly causing model-data discrepancies.
 It is still possible that those parameters are accounting for other structural errors in the model, as we have discussed above.
 The specific DA configuration (e.g. type of data included – e.g. net or gross CO2 fluxes, the number of parameters included, and to which processes they are related) can lead to different posterior values and degree of improvement in model-data fit.
 Therefore, further tests of different DA configurations and optimizations at other locations are needed to explore the potential of Bayesian DA systems for quantifying and reducing error in semi-arid ecosystem C fluxes.
-While we have particularly highlighted one key area of the model that needs improvement (dryland phenology schemes and associated processes related to plant water availability), we have also shown that all C cycle model parameters and processes in semi-arid ecosystems need either optimizing or further development by TBM groups.
+While we have particularly highlighted one key area of the model that needs improvement (dryland phenology schemes and associated processes related to plant water availability), we have also shown that all C cycle model parameters and processes in semi-arid ecosystems need optimizing and further development by TBM groups.
 Only by addressing these issues will we be able to reliably use these models to accurately simulate dryland contributions to IAV and long-term trends in the global C cycle.

 Acknowledgments